-- One Health Talks: organised by the School of Medicine and Biomedical Sciences, it took place on the 13th of december 2023 and focused on the One Health vision on diarrheal disease in Africa. - "One Health Core Competencies": from 16th of october to 11th of december 2023, this online course lasts 8 weeks and is designed for approximately 90 working hours (3 ECTS), including

-30 hours working with online material and meetings and around 60 hours of self-study and project work.
+- One Health Talks: organised by the School of Medicine and Biomedical Sciences, it took place on the 13th of december 2023 and focused on the One Health vision on diarrheal disease in Africa. - "One Health Core Competencies": from 16th of october to 11th of december 2023, this online course lasts 8 weeks and is designed for approximately 90 working hours (3 ECTS), including 30 hours working with online material and meetings and around 60 hours of self-study and project work.

 3.3.
-Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?
-2 Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
-Vas planetary health and/or sustainable healthcare tonics are sometimes included in
+Does your institution have regular coverage of issues related to plan etary health and/or sustainable healthcare in university update communications?

+Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
+(2 points)

-Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates.
+Yes, planetary health and/or sustainable healthcare topics are regularly included in communication updates to some courses.
+(1 point)

 Students do not receive communications about planetary health or sustainable healthcare.
+(0 points)